QiZhang-Neves/Microgrid_simple/README.md

 - **Optimization:** It formulates the microgrid operation as an optimization problem and solves it with CPLEX to find the best operational schedule.
 - **Output:** The result includes optimized schedules and operation costs, which help in efficient energy management.

-   This is a rewrite of the original MATLAB implementation found here, now designed to be more accessible in Python.
+   This is a rewrite of the original MATLAB implementation.

 # Project Setup Instructions